Robert-96/dezmereanrobert.com/content/posts/app-insights-for-hugo/index.md

 featured: false
 ---

 This tutorial should help you setup and deploy an Hugo site to GitHub Pages by using GitHub Actions to automatically build and deploy your site.
-Additionally, you'll learn how to integrate Azure Application Insights to monitor user behaviour, track page views, analyze performance metrics, and gain valuable insights into how visitors interact with your static website.
+Additionally, you'll learn how to integrate Azure Application Insights to monitor user behaviour, track page views, analyze performance metrics, and gain valuable insights into how visitors interact with your static site.

 <!--more-->